Cocoa: Co-Planning and Co-Execution with AI Agents: Deployment Study and Results

 \section{Deployment Study and Results}

+In addition to interleaving \textit{co-execution and co-planning}, we were also interested in studying \textit{the delegation of human and AI work}.
+Thus, we tracked which steps participants assigned to the agent vs. themselves.

+In our formative study (Section \ref{s:formative-user-steps}), participants preferred to assign tasks related to information retrieval and brainstorming to the agent while keeping higher-level reasoning and synthesis tasks for themselves.
+In our lab study, however, most participants toggled all plan steps---even higher-level ones assigned to them by default---to the agent.
+Some avoided user steps because they were curious about ``\textit{how the bot does it}'' (P1).
+Understandably, testing the agent's capabilities and limitations is a natural tendency when learning to use a new system.
+Many speculated that they would leverage user steps if they had more time to interact with the system outside of the lab environment.
+P8 explicitly said that \textit{``I assign everything to [the agent] because I don't think we have that much time for me to refine my [own steps].''}

-As surfaced in Section \ref{s:task-assignment}, participants' usage behaviors in \system may shift given more time to interact with the system.
-To obtain a more holistic understanding of how \system can support researchers in their day-to-day work, we conducted a 7-day field deployment study with 7 participants.
+To obtain a more holistic understanding of how \system can facilitate flexible delegation of human-AI work and more generally assist researchers day-to-day, we conducted a 7-day field deployment study with 7 participants.